jxmot/esp8266-dht-udp/README.md

 ### File Naming Convention

 Some configuration files may contain *sensitive* information that should not be placed into a public repository.
 In order to prevent them from getting into the repository their filenames begin with an underscore.
 This is accomplished with an entry in this repository's `.gitignore` file.
-However there are incomplete configuration files provided that to not have the underscore in their names.
+However there are example configuration files provided that to not have the underscore in their names.

 ### Application Configuration